developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration group allows an Administrator using an EMM to define a single *Audio Stream* included as part of a new *Audio UI Profile* being added, and should be specified only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action**, as part of the Managed Configuration array **Volume UI Configuration - Action Add Profile Stream**.

 ### Action Add Profile Stream Type
 Used to specify the type of a single *Audio Stream* included as part of a new *Audio UI Profile* being added, and MUST be specified within each instance of the group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.
-Some or all of the additional Managed Configurations **Volume UI Configuration - Action Add Profile Stream Label**, **Volume UI Configuration - Action Add Profile Stream Icon**, **Volume UI Configuration - Action Add Profile Stream Visible**, and **Volume UI Configuration - Action Add Profile Stream Modes** should also be specified to define the characteristics of the new *Audio Stream* of the specified type that is added.
+Some or all of the additional Managed Configurations **Volume UI Configuration - Action Add Profile Stream Label**, **Volume UI Configuration - Action Add Profile Stream Icon**, **Volume UI Configuration - Action Add Profile Stream Visible**, and **Volume UI Configuration - Action Add Profile Stream Modes** should also be specified to define the characteristics of the new *Audio Stream* of the specified type added.

 * ***Music***- the *Audio Stream* to add to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for playback of music and other media.